 Jumbo Mortgage Eligibility Requirement

-- However, the 10% down payment with no private mortgage insurance Jumbo Mortgage loan program does require a minimum credit score of 740 and a debt to income ratio that cannot be greater than 40% debt to income ratios
+Jumbo loans where borrowers do not have to pay annual mortgage insurance is called Lender Paid Mortgage Insurance, commonly referred as LPMI.
+The 10% down payment with no private mortgage insurance Jumbo Mortgage loan program does require a minimum credit score of 660 FICO and a debt to income ratio that cannot be greater than 50% debt to income ratios.

 Jumbo Loan Basics